UniFreak/notes/txt/Vagrant.md

 By default, Vagrant shares your project directory(the one with the Vagrantfile) to the /vagrant directory in your guest machine
-We can have several projects sharing the same base boxes where the Puppet/Chef definitions are different With synced folders, you can continue to use your own editor on your host machine and have the files sync into the guest machine
+We can have several projects sharing the same base es where the Puppet/Chef definitions are different With synced folders, you can continue to use your own editor on your host machine and have the files sync into the guest machine

 # Commands